pstripe/dotfiles/README.md

 We want packages to be declared only, and not have any complex scripts near it.
 So, we do not consider using any scripting languages for package declarations.

+> **note** Post-Install for Nix
+> By default, apps on macOS aren't copied to the `/Applications` directory.
+> Therefore, the package declaration may include some post-installation rules to perform this action.

 ### Package
 The base idea is similar to any other package manager.
 We have separate files describing specific packages, their dependencies, optional build rules, and underlying source customisations (specific prefixes, suffixes, custom tags, etc.).

 Required features:
 * Disable upgrades for source.
 Some packages upgrade themselves, so we do not need to do it on our own.
+* Declare config directory
+* Ship configs with packages (install automatically with package)

 ### Environment
 Environment is a list of tracked packages I want to be managed by my _package manager_.
 Just for bootstrap and auto upgrades.